 If you only want to transfer part of your savings in another account to your Verve Super account, simply enter the exact amount you'd like to transfer in the space provided on the rollover form.
-Or you can call us on 1300 799 482 or email email@example.com to let us know how much you want transferred.
+Or you can call us on 1300 799 482 or email firstname.lastname@example.org to let us know how much you want transferred.
 A partial transfer may mean that you keep any insurance cover or other benefits linked to your original account.
 It’s best to check with the other super fund before requesting the transfer.

 Yes!
-We run a SuperMatch search (using your tax file number) with the ATO to find your old lost or inactive accounts.
+We run a SuperMatch search (using your tax file number) with the ATO to find your lost or inactive accounts.

 Consolidating your super accounts helps you keep track of your retirement savings and may help in avoiding multiple sets of fees.
 It’s important to consider the impact of any loss of insurance cover or other benefits before closing any super fund accounts you may have

 When you join we’ll send you an email that you can forward to your employer.
 It will have all the details your employer needs to pay your super into your Verve Super account.

-If you’re already a member and have just switched jobs, simply pass on our standard choice form and general compliance certificate, which are available via the Forms and Documents page, give these forms to your employer and direct them to the Employer page if they require further information.
+If you’re already a member of Verve and have just switched jobs, simply download our standard choice form and general compliance certificate, which are available via the Forms and Documents page, give these forms to your employer and direct them to the Employer page if they require further information.